 On to the Forbidden City, located at the exact center of the ancient city of Beijing, where it served as the imperial palace during the mid-Ming and Qing Dynasties.
 Known as the Palace Museum today, its extensive grounds cover 720,000 square meters, 800 buildings and more than 8,000 rooms.
 The Forbidden City is listed by UNESCO as the largest collection of preserved ancient wooden structures in the world and was declared a World Heritage site in 1987.
 Next, enjoy a special lecture, class and demonstration of Chinese Shadow-boxing in the park.

 Continue to Tian'anmen Square for a complimentary group photo.
 The square was originally built in 1417 during the Ming Dynasty.
 At 440,000 square meters, Tiananmen Square is the largest open square in the world.
 It was here that the People's Republic of China was proclaimed by Mao Zedong on October 1, 1949.
 After lunch at a nearby local restaurant, return to your hotel for the balance of the afternoon at leisure.
 Tonight, enjoy Beijing's most famous (and delicious) culinary treat—Peking Duck.
+Then join your fellow travelers for the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
 Breakfast, lunch & dinner provided.

 Day 15: Great Wall of China & Ming Tombs.
 Depart after breakfast on a full day included excursion to the only man-made structure visible from the moon, the Great Wall of China, which follows a ridge of barren hills stretching at least 13,000 miles.
 En route, enjoy a visit to a jade factory with a special presentation and time for shopping.
 Construction of the Great Wall, which spanned more than two thousand years, began between the 7th and 6th century BC and continued through the Ming Dynasty.
 The wall was originally built of stone, wood, grass and earth, but during the Ming Dynasty, bricks were produced in kilns set up along the wall.
 The bricks were transported by men carrying them on their backs or by donkeys, mules and even goats, which had bricks tied to their heads before being driven up a mountain.
 Enjoy an opportunity to mount the ramparts of this ancient wonder.